When running SpiderOak from the command line, one available option is

 "C:\Program Files\SpiderOakONE\SpiderOakONE.exe" --purge-historical-versions --verbose

 If the Program Files directory is located on a drive other than C:, change the drive letter as appropriate.
 If you are running the 32 bit version of SpiderOak on a 64 bit version of Windows, substitute "Program Files (x86)" for "Program Files".

 Open Applications, then open the Utilities folder.
 From here, open the Terminal, and you will see an open window with a prompt at the bottom.
 Copy the following text and paste it into the terminal at the prompt, then press enter:

 Open a terminal.
 Copy the following text and paste it into the terminal at the prompt, then press enter:

 SpiderOakONE --purge-historical-versions --verbose

---verbose as shown above, which makes the command less laconic.
+--verbose as shown above, which makes the output less laconic.